2101 Adonis: Physical characteristics

-Adonis has an absolute magnitude of 18.8, and an estimated mean-diameter between 520 and 600 meters.
+Adonis has an absolute magnitude of 18.8, and an estimated mean diameter between 520 and 600 meters.
 As of 2017, the body's rotation period, composition, spectral type and shape remain unknown.

 Exploration

-A famous Tintin book shows this asteroid too near from the Earth but Adonis was considered as a possible target for a 6 million km distant flyby by the Vega 2 spacecraft after its 1986 flyby of Halley's Comet.
-In the event Vega 2 didn't have enough fuel post Halley encounter to make the necessary orbital changes for the flyby.
+Adonis was considered as a possible target for a 6 million km distant flyby by the Vega 2 spacecraft after its 1986 flyby of Halley's Comet, but Vega 2 did not have enough fuel after the Halley encounter to make the necessary orbital changes for the flyby.